macha87/testgit/ReadMe.txt

-this is a ReadMe file
+ttthis is a ReadMe file